Vaida12345/JSONParser/Sources/JSONParser/Documentation.docc/Documentation.md

 - term Initialization: ``JSONParser/init(data:)`` expects a top‑level JSON object.
 It validates the outer braces and builds a fast lookup map from keys to raw value payloads.
 - term Arrays: Use ``JSONParser/parse(_:data:)->[JSONParser]`` to turn a JSON array of objects into an array of ``JSONParser`` instances.
 - term Decoding: Call one of the ``JSONParser/decode(_:forKey:)->T`` methods to decode a value for a specific key using `JSONDecoder`.
 - term Errors: Structural parsing issues throw ``JSONParser/ParseError``.
-Missing keys or type mismatches during field decoding throw ``JSONParser/DecodeError``.
-Failures from `JSONDecoder` propagate as `DecodingError`.
+Missing keys or type mismatches during field decoding throw `DecodingError`.

 Because values are decoded on demand, you can selectively decode only the fields you need.
 This can reduce unnecessary work compared to decoding a large model when only a few fields are required.